 The project was initially funded by a grant from NAMM, the International Music Products association.
 It began in September 2007 with 38 third and fourth grade students from virtually every elementary school in Montgomery County, as well as home schooled students.
 For just $50 these students were able to enroll for two lessons per week for the semester, approximately 24 lessons at about $2 per lesson.
 In 2010-12 over 80 students from throughout the New River Valley studied strings and performed five concerts on the Virginia Tech campus and at area elementary schools.
 Returning students continue to receive instruction as new beginning classes are started.
 The VTSP now includes three orchestras, 1st year, 2nd year, and advanced.

-The Virginia Tech String Project is supported by the National String Project Consortium, NAMM, The College of Liberal Arts and Human Sciences, The School of Performing Arts and Cinema, The Department of Music, the New River Valley Friends of the Roanoke Symphony Orchestra, Alan Weinstein and Patricia Raun.
+The Virginia Tech String Project is supported by the National String Project Consortium, NAMM, The College of Liberal Arts and Human Sciences, The School of Performing Arts, the New River Valley Friends of the Roanoke Symphony Orchestra, Alan Weinstein and Patricia Raun.